ElizaPopa/APITesting/README.md

 ###### GET

+**Title:**
+Find an API

+**Description:**
-**Description:** Find a pet by ID after the pet has been created
+Find a pet by ID after the pet has been created

+**Preconditions:**
-**Preconditions:** Open the Postman website version: https://speeding-meadow-227188.postman.co & log in with your credentials
+Open the Postman website version: https://speeding-meadow-227188.postman.co & log in with your credentials

 **STR:**